getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 For convenience, you can alternatively pass the `--finalize` flag to the `new` command which will immediately finalize the release.

-Note: You dont _have_ to upload the source files (ref’d by sourcemaps), but without them the grouping algorithm will not be as strong, and the UI will not show any contextual source.
+Note: You dont _have_ to upload the source files (ref’d by source maps), but without them the grouping algorithm will not be as strong, and the UI will not show any contextual source.

 Additional information can be found in the [Releases API documentation]({%- link _documentation/api/releases/index.md -%}).